Job Interview Interpreter Grant

 If you are attending an interview or a number of interviews to become an employee in the public sector, you are entitled to apply for the Job Interview Interpreter Grant.
 You should be aware, however, that in advance of your interview, you will most likely be contacted by your prospective public sector employer and asked if you have any special needs.
 At this stage, you can request that interpreter services be made available to you or you can apply for the grant and arrange your own interpreter.

-The Department of Social Protection will pay a fee as per the standard rate for a 3-hour period using a professionally qualified interpreter.
+The Department of Employment Affairs and Social Protection will pay a fee as per the standard rate for a 3-hour period using a professionally qualified interpreter.
 Travel costs for the interpreter are paid at a set rate.
 Interpreter rates may vary.
 Rates will be differentiated between professionally qualified interpreters and others.

 How to apply

-If you are attending a job interview, you should contact your local employment services office to obtain Part 1 (pdf) and Part 2 (pdf) of the Reasonable Accommodation Fund application form, which is also available online.
+If you are attending a job interview, you should contact your local Intreo Centre or Social Welfare Branch Office to obtain Part 1 (pdf) and Part 2 (pdf) of the Reasonable Accommodation Fund application form, which is also available online.
 Complete the application form (if you have any difficulties in completing the application form, the staff in your local employment services office will help you).

 Bring your application form to the interview where it will be signed and stamped by the employer and your interpreter.
 When you return the signed and stamped application form to your local employment services office, the payment will be made directly to the interpreter.